|

 In the pristine Cape of Good Hope Nature Reserve,

-keep your eyes open for beautiful brown and white
+keep your eyes open for beautiful brown and

-bontebok antelopes, dawdling tortoises and dashing
+white bontebok antelopes, dawdling tortoises

-in the parking lot.
+for cheeky baboons in the parking lot.

 In the oceans around the Cape, Southern Right